sublimetext-io/docs.sublimetext.io/docs/reference/pc_renaming.md

 Let's guide you through the process of renaming a package in the [default Package Control channel][pcc].

-The goal is to update the main channel so that:
+The goal is to update the main channel so that your entry:

-- your entry gets its new `name`
+- gets its new `name`
 - is sorted alphabetically
 - has its previous name in the array of `previous_names`